bondy-io/bondy/doc/guides/database/convergence.md

 after a domination gate proves no peer is stranded on the tree being discarded.
 Counter: `bondy_oplog_mst_rebuilt_total`.
 It should be zero; any occurrence means pages went missing and that is the question to chase, not the heal.

+## An inherited over-claim

+Releases up to and including `1.0.0-rc.lime` rebuilt part of the applied frontier at every start by folding the live tree's event keys into it.
+The tree records **receipt**, not materialisation, so an event whose cell did not resolve was counted as applied.
+A frontier such a release persisted may therefore assert an applied prefix over an operation that never reached the projection.

+An instance that restores one of those checkpoints raises `bondy_oplog_frontier_receipt_derived` (major, does not affect readiness), naming the instance and the remote origins whose entries are suspect.
+The own-origin entry is not suspect: a local write folds before its event is minted, so the same derivation is sound for it.

+The alarm reports a **loss of detection**, not a loss of data.
+The node serves exactly what it served before the upgrade; what it can no longer do reliably is notice that it is behind, because the suspect entries are the ones the deficit check in *Detecting a replica that is genuinely behind* reads.
+A replica that over-claims an origin reports no deficit for it and so never escalates to a re-bootstrap.

+**There is no in-place repair, and the alarm does not offer one.** The two available moves both fail:

+- *Keep the value.* No merge lowers an entry, so nothing later corrects it.
+- *Drop the suspect entries.* The compacted prefix cannot be re-derived locally, so the entry does not return to its true value — it returns to zero, and the seqs still held in the live tree become a permanent gap above it.
+  That trades a silent over-claim for a standing hole that only a re-bootstrap closes.

+The sound exit is to replace the value: stop the node, remove the affected instance's data directory, and let it bootstrap from a peer.
+Provenance is sticky, so a node that inherits a suspect frontier keeps stamping every checkpoint it writes as suspect — one clean shutdown does not clear it.

 ## Recovery timing